 Things to Remember

-- Does she attend synagogue?
+- Do you attend synagogue?

 - What happens at Passover?

-- Why doesn't she offer sacrifices today?
+- Why don’t you offer sacrifices today?

 - Remember that Christianity as we know it is built on Judaism as revealed in the Old Testament.
 It is, in many ways, the foundation of the Christian faith.
 Speak respectfully about Judaism because many of its practices are based on Old Testament customs that pointed to the coming of Jesus as Messiah.